-(ii) Comprises significant previously These are undeveloped greenfield lands. developed and/or under-utilised lands (iii) Is within or adjoining the core of an The lands are not within or adjoining the core. established or designated urban settlement (iv) Will be essential in achieving compact or The delivery of development on these lands is not essential to achieve compact or sustainable growth.
-Suitable alternative lands are available for enterprise and employment and residential development elsewhere in areas outside of any flood areas at lower risk of flooding within or risk. adjoining the core of the urban settlement The lands are within Flood Zone A and B and benefit from the existing defences, although they are designed to agricultural standards only.
-Flood risk to the site is due to residual risk from tidal sources.
-Applying the sequential approach to flood management means that development within Flood Zones A and B should be avoided. to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
-Conclusion sed and the site is at high risk of flooding so should be retained for water compatible uses.
+(ii) Comprises significant previously Thes e are undeveloped greenfield lands. developed and/or under-utilised lands (iii) Is within or adjoining the core of an The I ands are not within or adjoining the core. established or designated urban settlement (iv) Will be essential in achieving compact or The c lelivery of development on these lands is not essential to achieve sustainable urban growth comp pact or sustainable growth. (v) There are no suitable alternative lands for Suita ble alternative lands are available for enterprise and employment the particular use or development type, in and r esidential development elsewhere in areas outside of any flood areas at lower risk of flooding within or risk. adjoining the core of the urban settlement A flood risk assessment to an appropriate The I ands are within Flood Zone A and B and benefit from the existing nces, although they are designed to agricultural standards only. risk to the site is due to residual risk from tidal sources. ving the sequential approach to flood management means that lopment within Flood Zones A and B should be avoided. to the development can be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.
+Conclusion and the site is at high risk of flooding so should be retained for water compatible uses.
+Recommendation Agricultural zoning objectives to be retained.
+Members' Amendment e.
+An FRA and justification test was submitted in support of the sions of the SFRA remain and it is recommended that the land is zoned for water compatible uses.